MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-install.md

 ---
 title: 'Install the Microsoft Entra provisioning Agent'
-description: Learn how to install the Microsoft Entra provisioning Agent and how to configure it in the Microsoft Entra admin center.
+description: Learn how to install the Microsoft Entra provisioning agent and how to configure it in the Microsoft Entra admin center.

 author: billmath
 manager: amycolannino